-Nurpur is a historical fort and acquired its name in 1672, when Jahangir, the famous Mughal Emperor named it after his wife Noor Jahan.
+Nurpur is a historical fort that acquired its name in 1672, when Jahangir, the famous Mughal Emperor named it after his wife Noor Jahan.
 The Nurpur Fort was built in the 16th century by Raja Basu and is a famous tourist attraction in the city.
 Overlooking the Jabar Khud which is a tributary of Chakki rivulet, this fort comes across as one of the most beautiful tourist spots in the region.

 Talking about this city, before 1947, it was considered as a princely state and was ruled by the Pathania clan of Rajputs.
 It is said that this Pathania Clan had ruled for more than eight centuries in the same region.

-The Nagni Mata Temple.
+2. Nagni Mata Temple.
 Visit this unique temple and know more about the vastness of Hindu culture.
 This religious tourist getaway is located at a distance of 16 km from Pathankot and as the name suggests, it is dedicated to the Goddess of Snakes.
-Interestingly, it is believed that the exact place where the statue of Nagni Devi is placed, water gathers there from beneath the ground in some mysterious way.
+Interestingly, it is believed that the exact place where the statue of Nagni Devi is placed, water gathers from beneath the ground in some mysterious way.
 Some people even believe that a snake bite can be cured if one drinks that water.

 By Air.
 The Nurpur Fort is located on the border of Punjab and Himachal Pradesh.
 Thus, it is well-connected to other nearby regions.
 If you want to travel via flight network, then you should deboard at the Pathankot Airport and cover the remaining distance by taking some means of public transportation.